Last Updated on May 28, 2020

-- I’ve read that the core of a pineapple softens when it freezes, so you CAN freeze and use the core, but the core is not as sweet so I prefer to leave it out.
+- I've read that the core of a pineapple softens when it freezes, so you CAN freeze and use the core, but the core is not as sweet, so I prefer to leave it out.

-- Keep in mind, frozen pineapple is not easy to blend, so you will need a good quality blender or food processor to get a consistency that mimics soft serve ice cream.
+- Keep in mind, frozen pineapple is NOT easy to blend, so you will need a good quality blender or food processor to get a consistency that mimics soft serve ice cream.

 ***Info about my spiked version of this recipe below.***

-Malibu Pineapple Smoothie Recipe
+Malibu Pineapple Smoothie (Spiked Version)

-Ok, now, for those of you who want to enjoy your pineapple with a little alcohol (ME!), replace the milk with Malibu Rum in the recipe above.
+Ok, now, for those of you who want to enjoy your pineapple with a little alcohol (ME!), replace the milk with Malibu Rum or Vodka in the recipe above.
 Just slowly add it to the blender until you get the right consistency.
-It’s a good idea to measure out the rum first based on how many people you’re serving, and then if you need more liquid add a little juice or milk as well.
-You don’t want to over serve or make drinks that taste too strong (well, sometimes you do). ;)
+It's a good idea to measure out the rum first based on how many people you're serving, and then if you need more liquid add a little juice or milk as well.
+You don't want to over serve or make drinks that taste too strong (well, sometimes you do). 😉